-In his 26 years of practice, Brent A. Singer, Attorney at Law, has assisted or taken the lead in over one hundred employment cases dealing with allegations by former or current employees of civil rights violations under Title VII, the ADA, the ADEA, and the Maine Human Rights Act, as well as several ERISA cases involving employee benefit plans.
-Brent was the principal author of the petition for writ of certiorari and briefs before the United States Supreme Court in the first case that the United States Supreme Court agreed to hear interpreting the ADA.
+In his 26 years of practice, Brent A. Singer, Attorney at Law, has assisted or taken the lead in over one hundred employment cases dealing with ERISA employee benefits or allegations by former or current employees of civil rights violations under Title VII, the ADA, the ADEA, and the Maine Human Rights Act, Brent was the principal author of the petition for writ of certiorari and briefs before the United States Supreme Court in the first case that the United States Supreme Court agreed to hear interpreting the ADA.
 He has advised clients regularly on issues concerning the termination, or potential termination, of employees; he drafts and reviews employment contracts on behalf of both employers and professional employees; and he has advised both employers and employees on the enforceability and effect of non-compete agreements.

-Brent A. Singer has worked extensively through the years with nonprofit organizations assisting them in developing charters and bylaws, entity formation, compliance with fiduciary obligations, complying with employee benefit laws and regulations, and advising them on certain federal income tax issues relating to federal tax exemption, as well as state property and sales tax exemption issues.
+Brent A. Singer has worked extensively through the years with nonprofit organizations assisting them in developing bylaws, complying with employee benefit laws and regulations, and advising them on federal income tax and state property and sales tax exemption issues.

 courts.
-He has also drafted and argued hundreds of summary judgment and other dispositive and non-dispositive motions in both Maine state and Maine’s federal courts.
+He has also drafted and argued many summary judgment and other dispositive motions in both Maine and federal courts.

 Bragdon v.
 Abbott, 118 S. Ct.
 2196 (1998)